Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 Step [5] – Sign your name.
 Even with an email thank you, your name should be included.
 Using only your first name is okay if you have a close working relationship with your boss.

 Note: Writing a thank you note for a raise is similar to writing a thank you note for a bonus.
-Most of the examples below could also be used to say thank you for a bonus.
+Most examples below could also be used to thank you for a bonus.
 You could easily modify the message by swapping “raise” with “bonus.”

-Here are some example messages to help you thank your boss for a raise.
+Here are some example messages to help you thank your boss for a raise or salary increase.
 The messages are the “thank you” part of the note, steps 2 and 3 in the template.
-Please be sure to include all five steps in your note.
+Please be sure to include all five steps in your note or email.

-Sometimes, you may receive a bonus and raise at the same time so that the samples will end with notes for a bonus and raise.
+Sometimes, you may receive a bonus and raise at the same time.
+There is a section below to say thanks for both.

 #1 I want to thank you for this year’s raise.
 It’s always nice to be appreciated financially!